ritika685/interactive-quiz-application/README.md

 Timer: Some quizzes may incorporate a timer to add a sense of urgency and challenge your ability to answer questions quickly.

-Score Tracking: The quiz applications usually track your score, allowing you to see how well you performed and identify areas where you might need to improve.
+Score Tracking: The quiz applications usually track your score, allowing you to see how well you performed and also gives you the option to restart the quiz.

 #OUTPUT OF QUIZ APPLICATION